Between juggling our work, home, and social lives, many of us may be looking for new ways to give ourselves a break.

 take up junk journaling

-Sometimes, when we have lots of thoughts circling our minds, it can be difficult to know what to do with them all.
-And, if we allow them to keep circling, they can end up disrupting important tasks, such as sleep and work.
+Sometimes, when we have lots of thoughts circling our minds, it can be difficult to know what to do with them all and they can end up disrupting us.

-If you’re interested in finding out more about journaling and how it could benefit you, you might like to have a read of our article; The power of journaling as a life habit.
+If you’re interested in finding out more about journaling and its benefits, you might like to read our article; The power of journaling as a life habit.

 Decluttering and reorganising are tasks that are great for keeping us distracted – and can be very satisfying too!

 Restoring order to things is something that’ll please most minds.
-And it’s quite easy to get engrossed in organising your wardrobe by garment colour or clearing out a cluttered, disorganised space that you’ve spent a long time avoiding.
+And it’s easy to get engrossed in organising your wardrobe or clearing out a cluttered car, especially if you’ve spent a long time avoiding the task.

-If you’re not sure where to start when it comes to decluttering and reorganising a space, you might find our articles useful; How to declutter and reorganise your home, 9 ways to declutter your workspace, and 24 things to add to your spring cleaning checklist.
+If you’re not sure where to start, check out our articles; How to declutter and reorganise your home, 9 ways to declutter your workspace, and 24 things to add to your spring cleaning checklist.

 8. Get creative

-If you’re ready to get creative, why not have a read of our articles; 9 creative skills that you can learn from home or 8 interesting craft ideas to try at home?
+If you’re ready to get creative, why not have a read of our articles; 9 creative skills that you can learn from home or 10 interesting craft ideas to try at home?
+Or, head over to Rest Less Events to browse our upcoming arts and crafts events.

 9. Let go